mit-submit/submit-users-guide/source/running.rst

 For some clusters, you can do this via the ``requirements`` in the submission script: see sections pertaining to each cluster for more information on this, and check their documentation.

-For all clusters supported by subMIT, as well as subMIT itself, you can also use CVMFS, which has many pre-built images of OSs that can be accessed: see `this section <https://submit.mit.edu/submit-users-guide/program.html#cvmfs>`_ of the guide for more information.
+For all clusters supported by SubMIT, as well as SubMIT itself, you can also use CVMFS, which has many pre-built images of OSs that can be accessed: see `this section <https://submit.mit.edu/submit-users-guide/program.html#cvmfs>`_ of the guide for more information.
 See the above section for how to use singularity in your jobs.
 For example, to use rocky9, you can add the following to your submission script,

 .. code-block:: sh